Bl4ckh34d/AIssistant/README.md

 - System Settings

 ## TODO:
-- Different colors in terminal for user messages and LLM messages
 - Including date and time into chat history .json
 - Find better prompts for the currently used LLM (Mistral-7b-OpenOrca)
 - Browser extensions (Chrome and Firefox) for remote control through LLM